big spender

 where:

-ignored_purchaseis the string PROD, CAT, PRICE, MINPRICE or MANUF, followed by an identifier (product or category id, or product price)
+ignored_purchaseis the string PROD, CAT, PRICE, MINPRICE or MANUF, followed by an identifier (product or category id, product price or manufacturer id).

 The set_negative_constraint command was added in version 1.0.4.